Madeleine Swann: Character biography

 Five years later, Swann is now serving as a psychiatrist at Belmarsh Prison, and is the only doctor Blofeld will speak to.
-Safin, still seeking revenge for his family, visits Swann and tries to coerce her into assassinating Blofeld with nanobot weaponry developed by rogue MI-6 scientist Valdo Obruchev (David Dencik).
-Swann refuses, but he manages to put the nanobots on her person without her knowing, and she passes them on to Bond when they reunite to track down Safin.
-Bond interrogates Blofeld, who gloats that he framed Swann for trying to kill him; an enraged Bond tries to strangle Blofeld, unintentionally infecting with the nanobots and killing him.
+Lyutsifer Safin (Rami Malek), still seeking revenge for his family, visits Swann and tries to coerce her into assassinating Blofeld with nanobot weaponry developed by corrupt MI6 scientist Valdo Obruchev (David Dencik).
+Swann obliges but is too scared to meet him, so she decides to leave Blofeld alone with Bond.
+However, she unintentionally passes the nanobots on to Bond when they reunite to track down Safin.
+Bond interrogates Blofeld, who reveals that he framed Swann for trying to kill him; an enraged Bond tries to strangle Blofeld, unintentionally infecting him with the nanobots and killing him.

 Later, Bond and Swann reconcile when he tracks her to her childhood home.
-Bond meets her five-year-old daughter, Mathilde, but Swann denies that she is his child.
-Safin, having become obsessed with Swann, kidnaps her and Mathilde and brings them to his island fortress.
-Bond is able to kill Safin and rescue Madeline and Mathilde, but he is infected with Safin's nanotechnology in the process.
-Because the nanotechnology would kill Swann and Mathilde if they were ever exposed to it, Bond decides to sacrifice himself by staying behind on Safin's island as MI-6 missiles hurtle toward it.
-Before he dies, Bond tells Swann that he loves her and Mathilde, and Swann confirms that he is in fact Mathilde's father.
-The film ends with Madeline driving Bond's black Aston Martin V8 with Mathilde in Italy and telling her the story of a man named "Bond, James Bond."
+Bond meets her five-year-old daughter, Mathilde Swann (Lisa-Dorah Sonnet), but Madeleine denies that she is his child.
+Safin, having become obsessed with Madeleine, kidnaps her and Mathilde and brings them to his island fortress.
+Bond is able to kill Safin and rescue Madeleine and Mathilde, but he is infected with Safin's nanotechnology in the process.
+Because the nanotechnology would kill Madeleine and Mathilde if they were ever exposed to it, Bond decides to sacrifice himself by staying behind on Safin's island as MI6 missiles hurtle toward it.
+Before he dies, Bond and Swann affirm their love for each other, and Madeleine confirms that he is in fact Mathilde's father.
+The film ends with Madeleine driving Bond's black Aston Martin V8 with Mathilde in Italy and telling her the story of a man named "Bond, James Bond."

 Production

 The filmmakers originally looked for a "blonde, Scandinavian" actress to play the part of Swann, before casting their net wider to include French and German actresses as well, whereupon they chose Seydoux.

 Madeleine Swann's name is a tribute to Marcel Proust: Volume 1 of Proust's In Search of Lost Time is called Swann's Way, and it includes an episode in which the narrator enjoys a madeleine.

-Unlike most Bond girls, Madeline Swann was a full-fledged love interest for James Bond that appeared in multiple films.
-Prior to Swann, Bond had fallen in love with only Tracy di Vicenzo in On Her Majesty's Secret Service, and Vesper Lynd in Casino Royale.
+Unlike most Bond girls, Madeleine Swann was a full-fledged love interest for James Bond that appeared in multiple films.
+Prior to Swann, Bond had fallen in love with only Tracy di Vicenzo (Diana Rigg) in On Her Majesty's Secret Service, and Vesper Lynd (Eva Green) in Casino Royale.
 Both Tracy and Vesper die early in their relationships with Bond, and this reoccurring tragic outcome was used to create tension in No Time to Die regarding Swann's fate.
 Ultimately, the trope is subverted when Bond himself dies instead of Swann.